Manufacturers Trust Company Building: Facade

-510 Fifth Avenue contains a facade with a curtain wall made largely of glass, as well as a large bank vault door at ground level, visible from the street.
+The Manufacturers Trust Company Building's facade is a curtain wall made largely of glass.
 The elevations along Fifth Avenue and 43rd Street are made predominantly of glass.
 Upon the building's opening, it was estimated to use 13000 ft2 of glass in its walls.
-The panes on the second floor were the largest ever constructed for a building, measuring 9+8/12 by 22 ft and weighing 1500 lb each.
+The panes on the second floor were the largest ever constructed for a building at that time, measuring 9+8/12 by 22 ft and weighing 1500 lb each.
 The panes on the first, third, and fourth floors measure 9 by 9 ft each.
 All the glass was made by the Franklin Glass Company, based in Pennsylvania.
 According to architecture critic Lewis Mumford, the objections to using an all-glass facade were alleviated by the fact that the site was mostly surrounded by skyscrapers.
-The building thus did not need colored glass walls to absorb heat from sunlight. so its walls were more transparent.
+The building thus did not need colored glass walls to absorb heat from sunlight, so its walls were more transparent.
 The glass walls were given a thin layer of gold tint to reduce glare.

 The glass panels are held in place with horizontal rails and vertical mullions made of aluminum.
 The mullions divide the facade into bays measuring 9 ft 5.5 in wide.
 There are dark wire-glass spandrels above each window on the second, third, and fourth floors.
 The light metal mullions and bars were intended to make the building seem extremely lightweight.
 Architectural drawings of the building indicate that the mullions and rails project 10 in from the outer edge of the glass panes, which in turn are 4 in thick.
 The skeletal joints were not covered by moldings and were accordingly built to extremely precise specifications.

 Polished black granite strips are used at the building's pedestal, as well as on the western portion of the 43rd Street elevation and the southern portion of the Fifth Avenue elevation.
 The granite slab at 43rd Street contains inscriptions with the names of SOM and the Fuller Company.
 The western section of the penthouse is clad with gray brick, while the eastern section is clad with glass.
 The penthouse is concealed from street level by a recessed parapet made of aluminum and glass.

 Two entrances were provided in the original design: the main banking entrance on the eastern side of the 43rd Street facade and the office entrance on the western side of the same facade.
 The banking entrance was not marked because SOM intended the vault's presence to be self-explanatory.
 The former banking entrance, later converted into an entrance to the storefront space inside, is three bays wide.
 As part of a building renovation in the 2010s, two additional entrances were built on Fifth Avenue.